james-priest/udacity-nanodegree-react/docs/course-notes/react-redux.md

 > - [x] Components let you split the UI into independent, reusable chunks.
 > - [x] Each view typically has a component that represents that view
 > - [x] Presentational Components don't know where their data comes from.
-> - [x] Components that are connected to the store are called
+> - [x] Components that are connected to the store are called "containers".

 Let's get started by drawing boxes around all of the components and giving them all names.
 Remember that we have three views: